 - Are you willing to allow a stranger determine whether or not you get raped and/or murdered?

-- Do you think that someone who is high on drugs or a sexual predator will listen to your pleas of mercy in the moment he is about to attack you?
+- Do you think that someone who is high on drugs or a sexual predator will listen to your pleas for mercy in the moment he is about to attack you?

-- Do you think that as a woman, you will be able to physically overpower a determined male criminal?
+- Do you think that as a woman, you will be able to physically overpower a determined and violent male criminal?

 The surprised criminal, when faced with imminent fear of death, will typically (especially if being shot at) run away from you to save his own pathetic life.